willjhliang/public-garden/notes/Machine Learning/Optimization/🔎 Greedy Search.md

 # 🔎 Greedy Search

-Greedy Search is a feature selection method used to optimize $L_0$ regularization, which has a non-convex loss function that cannot be solved with [[⛰️ Gradient Descent]].
+Greedy Search is a feature selection method used to optimize $L_0$ regularization, which has a non-convex loss function that cannot be solved with [⛰️ Gradient Descent](/public-garden/notes/Machine Learning/Optimization/⛰️ Gradient Descent.md).
 There are three main methods, each adding features one-by-one in some sort of greedy fashion; we first initialize all weights to $0$, then perform one of the following.

 ## Streamwise Regression
 For each feature $x_j$, try adding $x_j$ to the model and retrain; if the penalized error improves, accept this new model.